nats-io/jetstream-leaf-nodes-demo/README.md

 ```

 This will be my primary tool to show you what happened.
-Right now, there are no stream yet.
+Right now, there are no streams yet.

-#### Stream Mirrors across Domains
+#### Stream Mirrors Across Domains

-One way to connect streams across JS domains would be to have a command and control stream.
+One way to connect streams across JetStream domains would be to have a command and control stream.
 Essentially to communicate from the hub to each spoke without loss, even when leaf nodes are disconnected.

 ![`imgcat topology4-js-streams-mirror.png`](topology4-js-streams-mirror.png)

-We have a stream called cnc and it is subscribing to a subject by the same name.
+We have a stream called `cnc` and it is subscribing to a subject by the same name.
 This stream is located in the hub.
 It's content is then mirrored to a `recv-cnc` stream located in each node.